shaarkys/homey-smartpresence/README.md

 2. Make a static reservation for the IP address.
 Also done from the admin UI of the Wi-Fi router.
 3. Add the device by entering a name, and the IP address of the smartphone.
 Check the 'Is guest' or 'Is kid' - checkboxes for guests or kids.

+Ensure you are using PHONE MAC in the settings of your Wifi connection on your phone and not RANDOMIZED MAC.

 ## Device: Smartphone

 #### Triggers